 - YWCA Woman of Distinction

-Defense & veterans organizations, corporate teams and groups, women’s groups & conferences, homeless advocacy & support groups and cancer survivor groups
+Jas speaks to a wide variety of organizations and groups including defense & veterans organizations, corporate teams and groups, women’s groups & conferences, homeless advocacy & support groups and cancer survivor groups